 WHAT’S NEXT FOR CLIMATE ACTION

 Scientists have done their part.
 They have laid out the choices in no uncertain terms: drastically reduce emissions now or face insurmountable challenges later.
-The world’s shared future hinges on whether world leaders listen to science and find the political will to act before it’s too late.
+The world’s shared future hinges on whether leaders listen to science and find the political will to act before it’s too late.